superannotateai/superannotate-python-sdk/docs/source/tutorial.sdk.rst

 Authentication token
 ____________________

-To get the authentication visit team setting for which you want to have SDK Copy the token to a new JSON file, under the key "token", e.g, your JSON should look like this:
+SDK authentication tokens are team specific.
+They are available to team admins on team setting page on app.superannotate.com.
+Generate then copy the token from that page to a new JSON file, under the key "token", e.g, your JSON should look like this:

 .. code-block:: json